Peter, Where Art Thou?

 I’m not sure I needed to buy another business book.
 Seriously.

-I was reminded of this when I recently read “The 250 Most Effectively Managed U.S. Companies — and How They Got That Way” (The Wall Street Journal, December 6, 2017).
+I was reminded of this when I read “The 250 Most Effectively Managed U.S. Companies — and How They Got That Way” in the Wall Street Journal a few years ago.
 Fueled by Peter Drucker’s teaching, it ranks companies on five metrics: Customer Satisfaction, Employee Engagement and Development, Innovation, Social Responsibility, and Financial Strength.

 It seems the good folks at the Drucker Institute were concerned about short-term thinking in the business community, and this is the output of their thoughtful pondering.

-These are the top 10 companies in the first ranking:
+These are the top 10 companies in the first ranking in 2017:

 - Alphabet (At this point, you should consider renaming your company starting with an “A.”)